Julie Allemand

-Julie Allemand (born 7 July 1996) is a Belgian professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for Fenerbahçe of the Turkish Women's Basketball Super League.
+Julie Allemand (born 7 July 1996) is a Belgian professional basketball player for the Toronto Tempo of the Women's National Basketball Association (WNBA) and for Fenerbahçe of the Turkish Women's Basketball Super League.
 In the 2016 WNBA draft, she was selected by the Indiana Fever in the third round.
-She was also a member of the Belgian national team that won the EuroBasket Women 2023 and EuroBasket Women 2025 championship.
+She was a Euroleague Women champion in 2026 and was named the Final Six MVP.
+She was a member of the Belgian national team that won the EuroBasket Women 2023 and EuroBasket Women 2025 championship.